-Figure 1: In some situations, humans can see some kind of tunnel inside a flow that can facilitate the crossing of the flow.
+Figure 1: In some situations, humans can see a tunnel through a flow.
 The left figure shows a first person view point where the tunnel is clearly visible.
-The right figure shows a top view of the situation as well as the space of colliding and collision free velocities.
-Regular local avoidance models try to find a collision free speed toward the goal.
-This means the red agent will choose a velocity from the green part of the space of velocities, making him slow down and miss the tunnel.
+The right figure shows a top view of the situation as well as the set of colliding and collision-free velocities for the red agent.
+Regular local avoidance models try to find a collision-free speed toward the goal.
+This means the red agent will choose a velocity from the set of collision-free velocities (green part of the circle), making him slow down and miss the tunnel.